-Designed for a party thanks to its LEDs, the Sony SRS-XB501G is a wireless smart speaker with Google Assistant built in.
-Measuring nine inches in every direction, the Sony has a battery life of up to 16 hours and it can be used outside thanks to IP65 water resistance.
+Wireless and water resistant, the Sony XB402G is a smart speaker with Google Assistant built in.
+Measuring 11.5 inches tall and 7.1 inches wide, the Sony has a battery life of up to 12 hours and it can be used outside thanks to IP67 water and dust resistance.

 Sonos One - $199

 The Sonos One already has Alexa, and is due to get the Google Assistant before the end of 2019